 The case of Armenia demonstrates, however, that even autocracies can suffer a regime ouster in the face of blatant constitutional violations.
 The impressive course taken by Armenia's Velvet Revolution and the gains its advocates have achieved have opened a window of opportunity for genuine democratic reforms.
 Events in Ukraine and Moldova, however, document just how rocky this path can be.
-In Ukraine, the struggle between oligarchic structures represented largely by former President Petro Poroshenko on the one hand, and the voices of reform - backed in part by some seats in parliament, civil society activists and foreign donors on the other, continues.
+In Ukraine, there is an ongoing struggle between oligarchic structures (largely represented by former President Petro Poroshenko) and the voices of reform (backed in part by some seats in parliament, civil society activists and foreign donors).
 The two sides have since been locked in a stalemate.
-Public dissatisfaction with this state of affairs resulted in the election in April 2019 of the comedian and presidential satirist Volodymyr Zelensky as the country's new president - with 73% of the popular vote.
-The fact that President Zelensky owes (not only) his TV career to the long arm of notorious oligarch and sworn Poroshenko opponent, Ihor Kolomoyskiy, raises concerns that the president's announced fight against corruption will get lost in the mire of a battle against only one faction.
+Public dissatisfaction with this state of affairs resulted in the election in April 2019 of the comedian and presidential satirist Volodymyr Zelensky as the country's new president, with 73 % of the popular vote.
+The fact that President Zelensky owes (not only) his TV career to the long arm of notorious oligarch and sworn Poroshenko opponent Ihor Kolomoyskyi raises concerns that the president's announced fight against corruption will get lost in the mire of a battle against only one faction.